run-ai/docs/docs/Administrator/Cluster-Setup/cluster-troubleshooting.md

 ## Symptom: Projects are not syncing

-Create a project on the Admin UI, then run: `runai project list`.
+Create a project on the Admin UI, then run: `runai list projects`.
 The new project does __not__ appear.

  __Typical root cause:__ The Run:AI _agent_ is not syncing properly.
 This may be due to: